Pre-Castro Business in Cuba

 did a great job assuring quality and sales, participating in market operations and stabilizing minimum sales

 prices.
-Light tobacco was tested for competition with American planting as it is a type much preferred
+Light tobacco was tested for competition with American planting as it is a type much preferred the

-satisfactory level in Cuba.
+reached a very satisfactory level in Cuba.

 Coffee and cocoa planting which had been very